 Consider natural language processing as well.

 An example would be to define the word “car” with “automobiles,” “sedan,” “truck,” etc. Sometimes, words can confuse.
 An example of a word that can confuse search engines is “fall”; without context, it can be defined as the season or falling down the stairs.

 4. Random Anchor Text

 On the other hand, random anchor terms can contain phrases that aren’t just as generic as “click here” but aren’t relevant to the desired keyword and don’t use actionable language.

 Random Anchor Examples:

 - For some examples

-Rather than linking a whole study or a quote, you would point that a recent study, and link that instead.
-Search engine is able to understand the content that surrounds the link to determine if its a good link or not.
+Rather than linking a whole study or a quote, you would point to a recent study and link that instead.
+The search engine can understand the content surrounding the link to determine whether it’s a good link.
 Take a look at Google’s patent: